 The Chiropractor should make a plan based on:

 This plan should be tailored around these concepts.
 A problem occurs when everyone gets exactly the same plan.
 There will be similarities between patients.
 This is alike to patients of similar ages and conditions requiring the same prescriptions for medicine.
 However, if ALL patients get the same plan, this may not be a best practice.

 But, why so many visits?

 Think back to the analogy of the person seeking bigger muscles.
 These results cannot be achieved in a day.
 Even the results which are attained over a couple of weeks may not be sustainable (everyone knows someone who lost weight in a month then put it all back on in within 2 weeks!).

 The number of visits should be based on the clinical research such as set out by the ICA.

-Should the techniques or treatments be only where I experience symptoms?
+Should the techniques be only where I experience symptoms?

 Certainly not!
 The focus should be the CAUSE of the problem, rather than the area in pain.

 A great example can be seen with medical doctors.
 If a patient has a heart problem, they may experience chest pain, shortness of breath, liquid in the lungs and swelling in the legs.
 However, the cardiologist will focus on the heart, the cause of the problem, rather than the symptoms.
 By correcting the cause, it corrects the symptoms.

 There are some cases where the origin of the problem may be close to the symptoms, such as a stiff neck originating from the upper neck.
 This is when it is best to consult with your Chiropractor and ensure they explain the origin properly, before starting care.